dzlatic/fulfilment-tasks/README.md

 1. The very first step would be to clone this repository: https://github.com/CiscoDevNet/webex-contact-center-widget-starter .

+2. Rename the folder to something like "fulfillment-tasks-XYZ" or what ever you find good for you.

-2. Replace all files in starter widget repository with those provided in this repository and rename the root directory to “fulfillment-tasks”.
+3. Replace all files in starter widget repository react folder with those provided in THIS repository.
+The best would be to do it one file by one so that you don't loose any of the files or folders you got from original startes repository.

-3. Edit "buttons.tsx" per your desired purpose.
+4. Edit "buttons.tsx" per your desired purpose.

-4. Follow instructions from starter widget [README](react/README.md) file to build the component.
+5. In **/react/src/direflow-component/App.tsx** file, in line 19 change version number to "something else".
+Use the same "something else" value to rename **/build** directory.

+6. Change value "SERVICE_HOME" in line 20 of the same file to valid value - see [this README.md file](https://github.com/dzlatic/rich-customer-history) for more info.

+7. Run **yarn** command in the folder you renamed in step 2.

+8. Run **yarn** command in **/react** subfolder, and then in the same folder run **yarn build** command.
+This will generate **/build** folder under **/react**.
+Use the same "something else" value from step 5 to rename **/build** directory to.
+This is the folder you would be publishing in next step.

-5. Once build, the component should be deployed on public URL, [AWS](https://aws.amazon.com/getting-started/hands-on/host-static-website/), [Google Cloud](https://cloud.google.com/storage/docs/hosting-static-website), [Microsoft Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-host), [IBM Bluemix](https://www.ibm.com/cloud/blog/deploying-static-web-sites?mhsrc=ibmsearch_a&mhq=deploy%20static%20web%20page), [Heroku](https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489), [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-static-website-to-the-cloud-with-digitalocean-app-platform) or any other option of your choice...
+9. Once build, the component should be deployed on public URL, [AWS](https://aws.amazon.com/getting-started/hands-on/host-static-website/), [Google Cloud](https://cloud.google.com/storage/docs/hosting-static-website), [Microsoft Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-host), [IBM Bluemix](https://www.ibm.com/cloud/blog/deploying-static-web-sites?mhsrc=ibmsearch_a&mhq=deploy%20static%20web%20page), [Heroku](https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489), [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-static-website-to-the-cloud-with-digitalocean-app-platform) or any other option of your choice...

 ## Desktop Layout Configuration